Healthy-Lifestyle-Assistant/docs/Guides.md

 ### What to Take into Account about Your Proposals

 - Is it beneficial for the project?
-So it’s important to argue your proposals within the team and list benefits for the projects.
+So it’s important to argue your proposals with a team and list benefits for the project.
 - Do you have expertise and enough time and motivation to implement your proposals?
 As an initiator you will be primarily responsible for an implementation of your proposals.
 - What will it cost for other team members?
 Do we need to refactor and change much of what we already have?